Best commuter bike helmets: Safe and stylish options for getting to and from work

 Reasons to avoid

 Commuter helmets can take a beating.
-They get used everyday and when you get to the office, you probably don't lovingly place them in some special place.
-They get dropped into a bag and bounce around all-day.
-The nature of things is that a commuter helmet needs to be able to stand-up to this kind of use and that's what the Kask Moebius excels at.
+They get used every day and when you get to the office, you probably don't lovingly place them in some special place.
+They get dropped into a bag and bounce around all day.
+The nature of things is that a commuter helmet needs to be able to stand up to this kind of use and that's what the Kask Moebius excels at.

 The inside of the Moebius is also unique.
-The pads are low and have wide coverage but it's the space in-between them I find most interesting.
+The pads are low and have wide coverage but it's the space in between them I find most interesting.
 The outside of the helmet only has a front intake and rear exhaust but there's a clear path between them moulded into the helmet.
-While it might seem like there's not much venting, it works like an aero helmet and keep air constantly moving.
+While it might seem like there's not much venting, it works like an aero helmet and keeps air constantly moving.
 Then at the rear, the rear cradle threads into the straps so you can pull it down as far as you want.
 This is another helmet that will be a good choice for anyone with long hair.

 Unfortunately as good as the helmet is, anyone with a small head will be out of luck.
 The smallest option is a size medium with a 55cm lower cut-off.
-There is also a light you can add but it’s not especially well integrated and instead works with double sided tape.
+There is also a light you can add but it’s not especially well integrated and instead works with double-sided tape.

 If you want to hear more details, take a look at our full Kask Moebius review.